Taiwan votes to decide whether to oust lawmakers from China-friendly party in closely watched poll | Law-Order

 The independence-leaning ruling Democratic Progressive Party won last year's presidential election, but the China-friendly Nationalists, also known as the KMT, and the smaller Taiwan People's Party have enough seats to form a majority bloc.

-Those who support removing the 24 lawmakers are angry that the KMT and its allies have blocked key legislation, especially the defense budget, and passed controversial changes that are seen as diminishing the power of the executive and favoring China, which considers the island its own territory.
+Those who support removing the 24 lawmakers are angry that the KMT and its allies have blocked key legislation, especially the defence budget, and passed controversial changes that are seen as diminishing the power of the executive and favouring China, which considers the island its own territory.
 The opposition parties' actions sparked concerns among some Taiwanese about the island's democratic integrity and its ability to deter Chinese military threats, leading to the recall campaigns.
-The scale of the recall elections is unprecedented, with another seven KMT lawmakers facing similar votes on Aug.
-23.
+The scale of the recall elections is unprecedented, with another seven KMT lawmakers facing similar votes on Aug 23.

 If KMT loses its seats in the recall elections, the party can file new candidates for the by-elections and may be able to win back the seats.